List of Crusades: Later Crusades (1291–1699)

 The crusades continued in the Levant from the thirteenth through the 16th century.
 Principal references on this subject are Kenneth Setton's History of the Crusades, Volume III.
-The Fourteenth and Fifteen Centuries (1975), and Norman Housley's The Later Crusades, 1274-1580: From Lyons to Alcazar (1992) and The Crusading Movement, 1274–1700 (1995).
+The Fourteenth and Fifteen Centuries (1975), and two works by Norman Housley:The Later Crusades, 1274-1580: From Lyons to Alcazar (1992) and The Crusading Movement, 1274–1700 (1995).
 Barbara Tuchman's A Distant Mirror: The Calamitous 14th Century (1978) provides an interesting perspective on both the crusades and the general history of the era.
 A nineteenth-century reference often cited is Joseph François Michaud's Histoire des Croisades (1812–1822), translation by William Robson.